 At the Dunwoody Nature Center, classes move through the meadow and trails of our park led by our highly trained staff of environmental educators for a hands-on learning experience that reinforces and brings to life the STEM concepts that they are taught in the classroom.

 Our field trips are correlated to Georgia Standards of Excellence according to grade level and subject area using academically-based curriculum materials.
 We feature four distinct habitats — meadow, stream, wetlands, and forest — that are ideally suited to enhance the fundamentals of environmental science in a controlled setting.
 Many of our field trips are available for outreach at your school as well.
-To learn more, download our field trip brochure or scroll down to see all of our field trips.
+To learn more, scroll down to see all of our field trips.

 Waterway Survey (90 min)

 Bring your students to explore Wildcat Creek and learn firsthand how constructive and destructive processes affect Georgia’s waterways.
 During a hike upstream, students will find evidence of weathering, erosion, and the impact of organisms.

 Plants, trees and animals are all classified in a unique way.
 Students will learn about this classification system and work together to sort out animal skulls, skins and scat.
 Then they’ll match the biofacts to common Georgia reptiles, birds and mammals.
 We’ll also take a hike around our 22 acres to look at different trees and practice classification.